theripper93/Weather-Blocker/README.md

 If you have Bette Roofs installed, you can enable the "Weather Blocker Integration" in the Better Roofs settings to hide weather inside buildings

+**Inverted Mode**

+You can enable the setting in the scene config, if enabled weather will be shown only inside the weather blocker polygons drawings

 ![alt-link](https://github.com/theripper93/Weather-Blocker/raw/main/wiki/blockweather.png)